Zaubeerer/zaubeerer.github.io/content/Tools/gitlab-boards.md

 We have seen, that issue board creation is as easy as it can be, because GitLab just provides them out-of-the-box for different levels (project, group, highest group).
 Additionally, one does not need to create automation rules, because GitLab manages lists as a function of labels.

 So, what are you waiting for?
-Get back control over all the open issues and manage them using `GitLab's boards`!
+Get back control over all the open issues and manage them using `GitLab's issue boards`!

 Whether you use the `project board` with [Scrum](https://www.scrum.org/resources/what-is-scrum) or [KanBan](https://www.atlassian.com/agile/kanban), it will simplify prioritization and visualization of progress.